passbolt/passbolt_help/_faq/hosting/001-docker-secrets.md

 ```

-Then we inject the secret in the passbolt service:
+Then we inject the secret in the Passbolt service:
 ```
 services:
    passbolt: